Evidence of Insurability (EOI)

 Proof of good health, also known as evidence of insurability (EOI), is an application process in which you provide information on the condition of your health or your dependent’s health to get certain types of insurance coverage.

-An active employee needs Life EOI to add coverage or make coverage changes during eligible periods:
+An active employee needs EOI to add coverage or make coverage changes during eligible periods:

-- when enrolling in Optional Term Life Insurance at Elections 3 and 4,
+- when enrolling in Optional Term Life Insurance at Election 3 or 4,

-- when enrolling in or increasing Optional Term Life coverage due to qualifying life events (QLEs) after the first 31 days of employment, or
+- when enrolling in or increasing Optional Term Life coverage due to a qualifying life event (QLE) after the first 31 days of employment,

-Please note that EOI is not required within the first 31 days of hire/rehire/transfer to elect Optional Term Life at Election 1 or 2.
+Please note that EOI is not required within the first 31 days of hire/rehire/transfer to elect Optional Term Life at Election 1 or 2, or to enroll in TIPP.
 The 31-day period includes the first day of employment.

 - within 31 days of retirement,